Namitt/RAG-System-for-Mumbai-Local-Travel/README.md

 ## What this project demonstrates

-The full RAG loop assembled from scratch — semantic embedding, vector indexing, nearest-neighbour retrieval, and context-grounded generation — plus an honest read of where a naive generator breaks down and how to fix it.
+The full RAG loop assembled from scratch, semantic embedding, vector indexing, nearest-neighbour retrieval, and context-grounded generation, plus an honest read of where a naive generator breaks down and how to fix it.